cvarela0702/ipc-laravel-backend/README.md

     - [API backend](https://github.com/cvarela0702/ipc-laravel-backend)
     - [Customer frontend](https://github.com/cvarela0702/ipc-nextjs-frontend)
 - Have git installed locally
+- Have an account with [miro](https://miro.com/)
+- Have an account with [sonarqube](https://www.sonarsource.com/products/sonarcloud/signup-free/)
 - Have a GitHub account
     - with GitHub copilot enabled
 - Have an [OpenAI key](https://auth.openai.com/log-in)